 \section{Conclusions}

-In the article, we discuss the production of four-quark molecular states $T_{J/\psi D^*}$ and $T_{\eta_c D^*}$ through $B_c$ meson decays, as well as their two-body and three-body decays.
+In this work, we discuss the production of molecular states $T_{J/\psi D^*}$ and $T_{\eta_c D^*}$ through $B_c$ meson decays, as well as their two-body and three-body strong decays.
 Starting from SU(3) symmetric phenomenological analysis, we primarily choose several golden channels for the production and decay of these four-quark molecular states.
 Immediately after using the effective Lagrangian approach, the exhaustive decay widths and production branching ratios are shown up, based on the effective Lagrangian approach.
-The branching ratio increases with the cutoff parameter $\alpha$ and binding energy $\epsilon$, which can reach the order of $10^{-4}$ for the molecular configuration $T_{\eta_c D^*}$.
-Besides, it shows that the decay widths are not significant, which both at order of MeV regarding to strong decay of the two molecular configurations $T_{\eta_c D^*}$ and $T_{J/\psi D^*}$.
+We find that the production branching ratios increase with both the cutoff parameter $\alpha_m$ and the binding energy $\epsilon$.
+For the $T_{\eta_c D^*}$ configuration, the branching ratios can reach the order of $10^{-4}$.
+Furthermore, it shows that the decay widths are not significant, which both at order of MeV regarding to strong decay of the two molecular configurations $T_{\eta_c D^*}$ and $T_{J/\psi D^*}$.